 In his professional life, he is the CEO of Fancy Film Post Production and is a film producer.
 A graduate of Wesleyan University, Bill has lived in the Silver Lake area since 1997.

-Under her own banner, Two Rivers Productions, Janice co-created What We Carry an ongoing, interactive documentary series dedicated to preserving Holocaust survivorsʼ stories for generations to come which she presented at Yad Vashem in Israel, July 2014.
-The multi-media program is being used in the Norfolk, Virginia school system and, three new What We Carry stories are in post-production to be completed in Fall 2015.
+Under her own banner, Two Rivers Productions, Janice co-created What We Carry, an ongoing, multi-media documentary series dedicated to preserving Holocaust survivors’ stories for future generations to come.
+Premiered at The Simon Wiesenthal Museum of Tolerance in Los Angeles and subsequently presented Yad Vashem in Israel in 2014, What We Carry has been viewed by some 35,000 people over the past three years.